stef/libopaque/python/README.md

 sec, pub = opaque.CreateRegistrationResponse(alpha)
 ```

+ - `alpha` comes from the user running the previous step.
 the server should hold onto `sec` securely until step 4 of the registration process.
+`pub` should be passed to the user running step 3.

 ### step3: user finalizes the registration using the response from the server